Cannon Busters

 Cannon Busters is an American fantasy comic book series by LeSean Thomas, launched in March 2005.
-An original net animation anime series by Satelight and Yumeta Company was released on Netflix on August 15, 2019.
+A Japanese adult animated original net animation (ONA) series by Satelight and Yumeta Company was released on Netflix on August 15, 2019.

 Publication history

 The first issue of the series was due to be published by Com.x in 2003, but moved to Devil's Due in 2004 and was published in 2005.
 It was well received by critics and fans, but due to a very busy schedule, Thomas had decided to reprint and continue the series as an original graphic novel.
-The graphic novel was due to come out in 2009 and it was speculated that it would have feature a number of guest artists.
+The graphic novel was due to come out in 2009 and it was speculated that it would have featured a number of guest artists.
 However, the graphic novel has long since been put on hold, presumably cancelled in favor of reviving the project as an animated production.
+In 2023 on the Netflix website, it is officially confirmed that animator and screenwriter LeSean Thomas returns to the world of his acclaimed original comic.

 Characters

 Focuses on those featured in the anime, which was not intended to be an exact adaptation.
 As the anime changed some of the characters' names, they will be listed before the original (in the comics).